ngyvc/412-500-va-web5/README.md

 ### Week 2 - Portfolio template structure and ideas
 For next week, bring ideas for your portfolio template: how do you want one of your portfolio template pages to look?
 Bring material and ideas for structuring a template in class.

+## In class Demo

+### Week 1 - Anatomy of a website
+We will break down different parts of a website and this is our workflow this semester:

+Requirements
+Structure

+### Week 2 - Structuring a page

+We will look at how to break down requirements and structure a page by proper semantic tags and also responsive styling by thinking mobile first.

+Demo Section 1
+Demo Section 2

+### Week 3 - Clients

+We will look at how to find clients, what to ask, how to ask it and practice structuring html with your portfolio template.